roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Lydia, on the other side, has become stronger, right," says Yuuyami, quietly.
 "Albeit you, Lydia, a new human breed, originally were highly capable, you was able to win Ohan at present."
 "Uh-huh.
 Well, rules were in my favour today.
 In addition, if Ohan didn't have an ethics subroutine, if it was weapon-Ohan, I would probably lose then."
 "But there is no longer a weapon-Ohan."
 "Right.
-That glittering silver body was cool, too, however I like a current Ohan better--" "The appearance?"
+That glittering silver body was cool, too, however I like a current Ohan better--."
+"The appearance?"
 "Mm--mm.
 I think, current Ohan won't slay a snake any more."
 "Ah," Yuuyami nods; "you, Lydia, have unceasingly been anxious over it."